MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 The original string_view str2 is: Let me make this perfectly clear.
 The index of the 1st element of 'perfect' after the 5th position in str2 is: 17
-The substring_view 'imperfect' was not found in str2 .
+The substring 'imperfect' was not found in str2 .

 The original string_view str3 is: This is a sample string_view for this program The index of the 1st element of sample in str3 is: 10